denoland/manual/basics/react.md

 If you want to better understand how JSX and Deno interface under the hood, read on [here](../advanced/jsx_dom).

-Note:: Fresh and Aleph.js provide a framework for developing React-like websites, but use an alternative foundational technology, Preact to provide a better, more performant experience.
+Note: Fresh and Aleph.js provide a framework for developing React-like websites, but use an alternative foundational technology, Preact to provide a better, more performant experience.